 Conferences are another way to explore career options, as most industries will have regular conferences where professionals gather to stay up-to-date on important information and meet one another.
 To find a conference in your area, you can start by asking your professors or peers for recommendations of ones that may have an academic connection.
 CLBR can help you identify professional conferences.
 Look to professional associations, both local and national, for more conference ideas.

-A job shadow is a short-term engagement (one day up to 1-2 weeks, typically) where you “shadow” a professional at their workplace so you can see what a company or job is like on a day-to-day basis.
+A job shadow is a short-term engagement (one day up to one to two weeks, typically) where you “shadow” a professional at their workplace so you can see what a company or job is like on a day-to-day basis.
 This can help give you clues as to whether or not you would enjoy the type of work or work environment.

 By conducting a job shadow, you can explore a brand new area of work (ex. you don’t know much about marketing but want to learn), or a sub-area of work you are already interested in (you want to work in higher education, but you only have experience with admissions and want to learn more about student activities).